 Region: Africa

-South Africa is a budget-friendly destination for Indian students, offering quality education at institutions like University of Cape Town (UCT) and Stellenbosch University.
-The country is known for programs in sciences, business, and social studies.
+South Africa is emerging as a top destination for students looking to study abroad with a low budget, offering high-quality education at affordable tuition fees.
+Prestigious institutions like the University of Cape Town (UCT), Stellenbosch University, and the University of Witwatersrand provide excellent academic programs in sciences, business, and social studies.

 Why is South Africa affordable?